WesleyyC/Spatial-Pattern-Learning/README/Spatial Pattern Recognition.md

 	- **ARG.m**
 		which represents the basic *sample* ARG with a cell array of Nodes and a symmetric cell matrix of Edges.
-		- It is created with a full *NxN* matrix representation of the graph and a *N* length cell array of nodes attributes.
+		- It is created with a full *NxN* symmetric cell array representation of the graph, where each cell consists of the vector attributes associated with the edge, and a *N* length cell array of nodes attributes.

 	- **node.m**
 		which represents the node of a basic ARG.